 The various “kit” mid-range zooms are a mixed bunch.
 The original 18-55mm f/3.5-5.6 is the best of the bunch, but “best” in this case is a relative word.
-I don’t find any of the three mid-range zooms particularly compelling, so pick based on focal length needs.
+I don’t find any of the three mid-range zooms particularly compelling over one another, so pick based on focal length needs.

-The one telephoto zoom is decent, but also not anything overly compelling.
-If you need telephoto you either buy this lens or you use the optional mount converter to put one of your Canon DSLR lenses on the camera.
+The one telephoto zoom is quite decent, but also not anything overly compelling.
+If you need telephoto you either buy the 55-200mm EOS M lens or you use the optional mount converter to put one of your Canon DSLR lenses on the camera.

 Since we’re talking about using Canon DSLR lenses, are there any that stand out on the EOS M with the adapter?
 Yes: